whalesyong/tp/docs/UserGuide.md

 ### **9. View Available Recipes: `list -recipe`**

-Displays a list of available recipes and/or their ingredients.
+Displays a list of available recipes and/or their required ingredients.

-**Format:**
+**Usage:**
 ```plaintext
 list -recipe
 list -recipe={recipeName}